JakubAmbroziak/MenagoBot/README.md

 URL Filtering

 You can enable them as needed using the appropriate commands below.
-Verification
+### Verification
-Activate the verification feature with /toggleverification.
-Next, establish a verification channel using /setupverification.
-Unverified members will only have access to the #Verification channel.
+Activate the verification feature with */toggleverification*.
+Next, establish a verification channel using */setupverification.* Unverified members will only have access to the #Verification channel.

-Chat filtering
+### Chat filtering
-Enable the chat filter with /togglefilter.
-Initially, no words are restricted.
-Manage the list of banned words using /addbannedword and /removebannedword.
-To add common swear words to the list, use /banswearwords.
+Enable the chat filter with */togglefilter.* Initially, no words are restricted.
+Manage the list of banned words using /addbannedword and */removebannedword.* To add common swear words to the list, use /banswearwords.
 Clear the list entirely with /clearbannedwords.
-Utilize /toggleurlfilter to manage permissions for sending URLs.
+Utilize */toggleurlfilter* to manage permissions for sending URLs.

-Polls
+### Polls
-Initiate a poll with /poll.
+Initiate a poll with */poll*.
 Define your answers separated by commas.
 Without specified answers, the bot defaults to a Yes/No format.

-Reminder
+### Reminder
-Stay organized with /reminder.
+Stay organized with */reminder*.
 Specify your reminder message and decide between a countdown or a set time.
 Including a role will notify members with that role when the timer goes off.
 Without specifying a role, reminders are sent to you directly via DMs.
+## Dependencies

+The bot relies heavily on two main libraries:

+- [Discord.js](https://discord.js.org/): A powerful library that allows for easy interactions with the Discord API.
+- [Sqlite](https://www.sqlite.org/index.html): Useful for storing and retrieving data, making the bot's features more dynamic.